psi-im/psi/Readme-cmake.txt

 >  -DINSTALL_EXTRA_FILES=ON

   If OFF - sounds, certificates, iconsets, themes and cilent_icons.txt file will not be installed

+>  -DINSTALL_PLUGINS_SDK=ON

+  If this flag ON than with psi will be installed PluginsAPI that needed to build plugins separately of main program sources (default OFF)

 > -DENABLE_PLUGINS=ON